mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/installing/production/upgrading/index.md

 An upgrade is the process of moving between major releases to add new features or to replace existing features with new features/functionality.
 You can upgrade DC/OS only if you have used the advanced installation process to install DC/OS on your cluster.

 <p class="message--important"><strong>IMPORTANT: </strong>An upgrade is required only when changing the major or minor version of your DC/OS installation.
-Example: 1.12 --> 1.13</p>
+Example: 2.0 --> 2.1</p>

-- To update to a newer maintenance version (e.g. 1.12.1 to 1.12.2), refer to the instructions for [patching](/mesosphere/dcos/2.1/installing/production/patching/).
+- To update to a newer maintenance version (e.g. 2.0.2 to 2.0.4), refer to the instructions for [patching](/mesosphere/dcos/2.1/installing/production/patching/).
 - To modify the cluster configuration, refer to the instructions for [patching](/mesosphere/dcos/2.1/installing/production/patching/).
-- The `disabled` security mode has been removed from DC/OS Enterprise 1.13.
-To upgrade a `disabled` mode 1.12 cluster to 1.13, first [patch the 1.12 cluster from disabled to permissive mode](/mesosphere/dcos/2.1/installing/production/patching/#patching-to-dcos-112-in-strict-mode) as a separate step before upgrading from 1.12 to 1.13. [enterprise type="inline" size="small" /]

 If upgrading is performed on a supported OS with all prerequisites fulfilled, then the upgrade **should** preserve the state of running tasks on the cluster.